unchainedshop/unchained/docs/source/api/entities.md

 Languages:
 - The language code in "content" fields should match an existing Language entity's isoCode in Unchained.

+Status:
+- You can only use ACTIVE or DRAFT.
+You have to use the remove operation to set it to DELETED.

 ```json
 {
   "entity": "PRODUCT",